Ax3man/phylopath/cran-comments.md

 ## CRAN check:

-There is currently errors on r-oldrel builds because of a version dependency for the parallel package.
+There are currently errors on r-oldrel builds because of a version dependency for the parallel package.
 I've removed the specific version dependency, so these errors should dissapear with this release.